 First, automation is the central tenet of sound practice within data management.
-When your data is automated, it is cleaner and less likely to be compromised by human error.
-Data that is handled by multiple, often third-party systems, carries the additional risk of corruption or production interruption.
+When your data is automated, it’s cleaner and less likely to be compromised by human error.
+Data that’s handled by multiple, often third-party systems, carries the additional risk of corruption or production interruption.
 As all investment managers know, mistakes in any of these areas can be costly.

 “A data error generally goes hand in hand with reputational risk to the fund, which in every sense is bad for business,” says Ken Somerville, chief operating officer for U.S. Bank Global Fund Services Europe.

-To get a better sense of how effective data automation can make your job easier as an investment manager, it is helpful to understand the role automation plays in specific fund administration processes.
+To get a better sense of how effective data automation can make your job easier as an investment manager, it’s helpful to understand the role automation plays in specific fund administration processes.

-Straight-through processing, systematic master creation, and fund-family reconciliation all facilitate successful services to high-volume trading funds supported by our teams in U.S. Bank.
-Somerville notes that in September 2019 alone, the Global Fund Services team processed more than 1.5 million trades captured from 13 client systems via almost 400 file transfers.
+Straight-through processing, systematic master creation and fund-family reconciliation all facilitate successful services to high-volume trading funds supported by our teams in U.S. Bank.
+Somerville notes that in a typical month, the Global Fund Services team processed more than 1.5 million trades captured from 13 client systems via almost 400 file transfers.

 “The timeliness of our reporting and the accuracy of our output is obvious to our clients, and this doesn’t happen by accident,” Somerville says.
-“It happens because we are continuously improving our data management.
-Throughout 2019 we have continued to build a central depository for all of our data, (our in-house implementation of a data lake) to receive, store and feed all fund services data via a single reporting portal, Pivot.”
+“It happens because we’re continuously improving our data management.
+We continued to grow a central depository for all of our data, (our in-house implementation of a data lake) to receive, store and feed all fund services data via a single reporting portal, Pivot.”

 “We simply don’t consider all data to be the same,” Somerville explains.
 “Strategically, we consider all of the ways in which we receive, process and report our information to discern whether it can be handled most effectively, either centrally with our technology unit or in an individually with our operations team.”